Wedge locality and asymptotic commutativity: Twist deformation of Wightman functions

 We also note that the linear span of all vectors of the form analogous to~\eqref{2.8} but with $\phi^\theta_{\bi_j}$ in place of $\phi_{\bi_j}$ coincides with $D$, because the multiplier $\prod_{j<k} e^{-\tfrac{i}{2}p_j\theta p_k}$ maps $S({\mathbb R}^{4n})$ isomorphically onto itself.

 The basic properties of the deformed Wightman functions and fields are described in~\cite{GL1,GL2} and in~\cite{S08,S10} for the case of a single neutral scalar field.
-The deformation does not change the momentum space support properties of the vacuum expectation values, and therefore the distributions $w^\theta_{(\dots)}$ satisfy the spectrum condition.
+The deformation does not change the support properties of the vacuum expectation values in the momentum space, and therefore the distributions $w^\theta_{(\dots)}$ satisfy the spectrum condition.
 The translation invariance is also preserved.
 The vacuum $\Omega$ is a cyclic vector for the deformed fields $\phi^\theta_\iota$.
-Moreover, as pointed out in~\cite{GL2}, they have the Reeh-Schlieder property, i.e., for each nonempty open set $O\subset \oR^4$, the linear span of vectors of the form $\prod_{j=1}^n\phi_{\bi_j}(f_j)\Omega$ with $\supp f_j\in O$ is dense in $\mathcal H$.
-If a field $\phi_\iota$ is Hermitian, then so is $\phi_\iota^\theta$.
+Moreover, as pointed out in~\cite{GL2}, they have the Reeh-Schlieder property, i.e., for each nonempty open set $O\subset \oR^4$, the linear span of vectors of the form $\prod_{j=1}^n\phi^\theta_{\bi_j}(f_j)\Omega$ with $\supp f_j\subset O$ is dense in $\mathcal H$.
+If a field $\phi_\bi$ is Hermitian, then so is $\phi_\bi^\theta$.
 The derivation of these properties uses in an essential way the identity

-which holds for every $n$-point Wightman function and for any test functions $f\in S(\oR^m)$ and $g\in S(\oR^{(n-m)})$, where $1<m<n$.
+which holds for every $n$-point Wightman function and for any test functions $f\in S(\oR^{4m})$ and $g\in S(\oR^{4(n-m)})$, where $1<m<n$.
 The identity~\eqref{2.10} follows directly from~\eqref{2.3} and the translation invariance of the distributions $w_{(\dots)}$, because the matrix $\theta^{\mu\nu}$ is antisymmetric.
-If the initial field $\phi$ is free, then its creation and annihilation operators are deformed as follows
+In the case of a free neutral scalar field $\phi$, its creation and annihilation operators are deformed as follows